Individual Online Coaching $1995

-Construction Project Management Basics – Individual Online Instruction
+Construction Project Management Basics – Individual Online Teaching

-Learn the basics of construction project management by managing a construction project, working privately with an expert project manager.
-You learn to use real world tools and techniques, not vague academic concepts.
-You master a step-by-step method for small and medium-size construction projects.
+Master the basic skills by managing a construction project as you work privately with your instructor, an expert project manager.
+You learn real world tools and techniques, not vague academic concepts.
+Master a proven step-by-step method for managing small and medium-size commercial and residential construction projects.

 You will be able to plan projects and tasks

 - Ask the right question of the boss, owner or customer

 - Breakdown what they want into pieces you can manage

 - Present the project plan to the boss, owner or customer for their approval

 You will be able to schedule and assign work to your crews

 - Build a schedule (we teach you how to use project software)

 - Accurately estimate work and time to finish as soon as possible